-Virtually everyone may need the services of an estate planning lawyer at some point, depending on the complexity of the estate, the health of the individual, and other factors.
+Depending on the complexity of the estate, the health of the individual, and other factors, practically everyone may need the services of an estate planning lawyer at some point.
 Sometimes individuals will work with a lawyer on behalf of a relative or loved one who is no longer able to manage their own affairs.
-Some younger families opt to create trusts upon having children, which is similar to a will but also helps manage property before death.
-Some common reasons for hiring an estate planning lawyer include:
+After having children, some families decide to create trusts, which is a document similar to a will, but also helps manage property before death.
+Some common reasons for hiring an estate planning lawyer include the need to create:

 Estate Planning Law: Related Practice Areas

 Like many other legal specialties, estate planning law overlaps with various practice areas including the following:

 Ask a Lawyer How Estate Planning Law Can Protect Your Assets and Loved Ones